AAXICO Airlines: Initial passenger service

 The company was founded in the fall of 1945 as a partnership in Miami, Florida by Charles A. Carroll, who started with $14,000, one airplane, and 14 employees.
 The company was incorporated in Florida on 23 March 1946.
 AAXICO initially focused on passenger service, operating as a nominally non-scheduled airline offering service to Miami, New York, Atlantic City, Buffalo, Pittsburgh, Charlotte, Tampa, and Norfolk.
 It was the first airline to offer direct flights between New York and Havana, Cuba.
 AAXICO's initial flight service consisted of five daily flights from New York to Atlantic City geared toward the horse racing industry, with the last flight scheduled to wait until after the last race.
 The airline was clearly offering scheduled service, attracting unwanted attention from the CAB.

 Shift to freight and a scheduled certificate

 Thus from October 1946 AAXICO shifted to air freight, flying cargo flights to Central and South America and operating under contract to the US military.
 In 1953, 98.4% of its operating revenues were from the military, 95.1% for military freight.
-At the time of its certification award by the CAB in November 1955, it was concentrating on US military contracts.
-At the time, the airline had a fleet of eight C-46 aircraft, three of them owned.
+In November 1955, the CAB awarded AAXICO part of the north-south scheduled freight routes previously operated by defunct U. S. Airlines, with Riddle Airlines getting the balance.
+At the time of its certification, AAXICO was concentrating on US military contracts and the airline had a fleet of eight C-46 aircraft, three of them owned.
 AAXICO took almost a year to launch scheduled service on November 15, 1956.
 In the same month, the company changed its name to AAXICO Airlines, Inc.